Collectics Variety

 $18.00/ set of 13

-For collectors of tobacciana or just in need of a fun storage unit, vintage El Roi-Tan cigar box is in good condition with minor age wear to the front corners and otherwise all intact with a pristine interior.
+PA020 For collectors of tobacciana or just in need of a fun storage unit, vintage El Roi-Tan cigar box is in good condition with minor age wear to the front corners and otherwise all intact with a pristine interior.
 Collectors like these Roi-Tan boxes because of the advertisement on the inside front cover noting that Roi-Tan is the cigar with "The Hole in The Head" and requires "No Biting Off Ends"- the cigar that breathes.
 There's an interesting stamp on the bottom of the box noting that these are Class E cigars and noting that the "ordinary retail price" of the cigars should be "more than 8 cents each and not more than 15 cents each".
 It measures approximately 9.0" wide, 5.5" deep, and 2.75" high.
-Part of a large Virginia estate of smoking memorabilia. /16 $14.00
+Part of a large Virginia estate of smoking memorabilia. /14 SOLD

-Next Page- Advertising
+Next Page- Antique & Vintage Advertising

-Next Page- Advertising
+Next Page- Antique & Vintage Advertising

 Like our visitors, our selections of vintage memorabilia and metalware are very eclectic!